Ann Fleming: Personal life

+In 1940, Esmond Harmsworth became the 2nd Viscount Rothermere.
+Ann's husband went to war; she then appeared with Harmsworth, as well as having an affair with Ian Fleming, at that time a stockbroker, who became an assistant to the Director of Naval Intelligence.
+Lord O'Neill was killed in action in 1944.

+Second marriage

+Following Lord O'Neill's death in 1944, Ann married Lord Rothermere in 1945.
 Harmsworth was the heir to Harold Harmsworth, 1st Viscount Rothermere, who owned the Daily Mail.
-Her husband went to war and Ann appeared with Harmsworth as well as having an affair with Ian Fleming, then a stockbroker, who became an assistant to the Director of Naval Intelligence.
-In 1940, Harmsworth became Lord Rothermere.
-Her husband was killed in action in 1944 and she married Lord Rothermere in 1945.

-The couple entertained and their social circle included the painter Lucian Freud (who painted her portrait), the choreographer Frederick Ashton and the artist Francis Bacon.
+The couple entertained, and their social circle included the painter Lucian Freud (who painted her portrait), the choreographer Frederick Ashton and the artist Francis Bacon.
 Meanwhile, Ian Fleming left the navy and became a journalist with The Sunday Times.
-He had built Goldeneye on land in Jamaica and he had demanded three-month vacations from his employer to enjoy his holiday home.
+He had built Goldeneye on land in the British Colony of Jamaica and he had demanded three-month vacations from his employer to enjoy his holiday home.
 The two spent three months of every year together in Jamaica.
 Her new husband thought she was in Jamaica to visit Noël Coward.
+In 1951 she was divorced by Lord Rothermere.

+Third marriage

+The year following her divorce from Lord Rothermere, she married Fleming.
+Ann was pregnant with her son when they married.
+They had one child: